oddbird/oddleventy/content/work/adobe.md

     <<: *meghan
     slug: fun
   - text: |
       Oddbird developers know what they’re doing.
-Your project goals questionnaire helped us structure the project.
-We appreciate you all driving us to the goals. **I’m glad usability testing was baked into the process.
+      We appreciate you all driving us to our goals.
+      **I’m glad usability testing was baked into the process.
       It really was so valuable.** We are super super happy.
     <<: *meghan
     slug: usability
+  - text: |
 planning:
   - title: Game Goals
     icon: icons/map